cvra/robot-software/README.md

 Now the board should be pingable at 192.168.3.20.

 ### Kernel panics
-If there is a kernel panic, the board will reboot and turn on a green led.
+If there is a kernel panic, the board will turn on all LEDs and continuously print debug information over UART3 at 921600 baud.
-The panic reason is available via the USB shell or via API.